bonllavier/python_comicbook/README.md

 ### How to Run:
 1. - Position your comand line tool in the folder where the index.py is located
-2. - run this command:  python index.py "INSERT HERE COMIC VINE API KEY"
+2. - run this command:  python3 index.py "INSERT HERE COMIC VINE API KEY"
+  Example: python3 index.py 7basdfgjxxxxxsk4ujeo93u9e9xxxxxxxx
 3. - The server should be running now

 ### Web Application Deployed: